cvetomir-todorov/CecoChat/docs/dev-run-docker.md

 * Integration:
   - Kafka create topics
 * Data storage:
-  - Redis initial dynamic configuration
+  - Redis initial dynamic configuration - unfortunately, due to how Redis works, the contents of the script needs to be executed in each of the 3 instances of the cluster
 * Observability
   - Grafana dashboards import